 Frameworks change, but core concepts remain the same.
 Without a strong foundation, you’ll constantly feel lost, copy-pasting code without truly understanding what’s going on.

 - Build small vanilla projects (e.g., a to-do list app in plain JavaScript or Python).
+These projects give a core idea of building something from whatever you have learn so far.

 - Use frameworks after you’re comfortable with the core language.

-2. Only Watching Tutorials Without Building Projects2
+2. Only Watching Tutorials Without Building Projects

 The Mistake: